michaelparenteau/simple/README.md

 simple
 ======

 A responsive github pages theme.
 [Fork it](http://github.com/michaelparenteau/simple/fork_select) and use it on your own site.
+Here is a [demo](http://michaelparenteau.github.com/simple)

 Simple screenshot: